rsksmart/RSKIPs/IPs/RSKIP516.md

 # Implementation

 See https://github.com/rsksmart/rskj/tree/secp_ec for canonincal implementation and testing code.
 This implementation uses the BouncyCastle cryptographic library, which is slower than libsecp256k1.
-The gas costs are set accondingly to libsecp256k1 performance.
+The gas costs are set according to libsecp256k1 performance.

 # Security Considerations